 “I will take your name and some coin and Troy as payment for my work here, and be on my way to my brother at Dunham.
 I can find my way there without getting into trouble.
 You will have to look at me no longer.
 Get a babe on someone else, say I was in confinement, and then that you sent me away because our bargain had been fulfilled and I was no longer needed.

 “I am the only thing between the duke and the survival of your earldom.
 I was the only one between my father and this pitiful piece of property.
 Do you know how easy it would have been to escape you?
+But nooooo.
+You’d rather endure a siege by an enraged father to get the blonde.
 And I agreed to bear the heir of a man who can’t stand to touch me.
 God, I’m an idiot.”

 He shook his head.
 “No. Please, let me—” He stood and reached for her, but she skittered away from him and ran out of the study.